 While a huge accomplishment for the students, this day is highly anticipated in representing an ultimate celebration of efforts for mentors as well.

 “We put our heart and soul into recruitment, with hundreds of hours spent reviewing applications and interviewing applicants,” Amy Oxentenko, MD, FACP, FACG, AGAF, residency program director, associate chair and professor of medicine at the Mayo Clinic Alix School of Medicine, told Healio.
 “When you are able to finally see who you have matched into your program, ...that sets the climate for the next 3 years of your training program.”

 While the cancellation of traditional celebrations has been disappointing to many, the rapid evolution of the public health landscape has proven the importance of making sacrifices in the face of this pandemic, Columbia medical student Casey Wright told Healio.

 “I still continue to look forward to finding out where I matched,” fellow Columbia medical student Peter Noback added.
 “The ability to plan the future is something I have taken for granted.
 It [the COVID-19 outbreak] has taught how quickly the reality we once knew can evaporate and be replaced.”

-To maintain the celebratory spirit while social distancing, institutions have opted to take their celebrations online in hopes that #VirtualMatchDay and #DistanceMatch will encourage students to embrace sharing their accomplishments despite the change in tradition.
+To maintain the celebratory spirit while social distancing, institutions opted to take their celebrations online in hopes that #VirtualMatchDay and #DistanceMatch would encourage students to embrace sharing their accomplishments despite the change in tradition.